cuongph-dev-work/ecommerce_minimart/README.md

 ## 📝 Development Notes

-- CORS is enabled on the API for `localhost:5173` and `localhost:3000`
+- CORS is enabled on the API for `localhost:3000`, `localhost:5173`, and `localhost:5174`
 - Turborepo caching is configured for optimal build performance
+- Web app uses Next.js SSR for better SEO and performance

 ## 🤝 Contributing